aparnak22/book-manager-api/README.md

 - Add a Book
 - Update a Book

-📘 Task 1: Implement the following User Story with tests.
+📘 Task 1: Implement the following User Story with tests. *Completed*

-`User Story: As a user, I want to use the Book Manager API to delete a book using its ID`
+User Story: As a user, I want to use the Book Manager API to delete a book using its ID`

+Solution:
+Added a method with mapping for the http 'delete' request.
+The method calls the service class to delete the book by id, using the repository class.

-📘 Extension Task: Oh no! 😭 We've only covered the happy paths in the solution, can you figure out a way to add in exception handling to the project?
+📘 Extension Task: Oh no! 😭 We've only covered the happy paths in the solution, can you figure out a way to add in exception handling to the project? *Completed*

 - Clue 1: What if someone wants to add a book with an ID for a book that already exists?
 How do we handle this gracefully?